How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 • Tutorials that include video or music playback

-The workaround is a virtual audio driver like BlackHole plus a Multi-Output Device in Audio MIDI Setup — doable, but a meaningful setup tax and easy to get wrong (forget to revert the audio output and your next Zoom is silent).
+The workaround is a virtual audio driver like BlackHole plus a Multi-Output Device in Audio MIDI Setup — doable, but a meaningful setup tax that's easy to get wrong.
+Forget to revert the audio output and your next Zoom call is silent.

-Four checks to apply to any "free" Mac screen recorder
+Four checks for any "free" Mac screen recorder

-Boiling the above down, here are the four things to verify before you trust a free recorder:
+Boiling the above down, here are the four things to verify before you trust a free recorder for real work:

 CheckWhat to verify